admindesigner/best-repo-ever/README.md

 For use with Trailhead: Git and GitHub Basics
 This is the second version of additional info added for commit test

+---
+This is a different set of changes for merge conflict